Siddhi-Mhadlekar/Amazon-Book-Reviews-Analysis/README.md

 ## Overview
 This project aims to securely manage, streamline, and perform analysis on structured and semi-structured Amazon book reviews data based on various metrics.
+A project to analyze Amazon book reviews using AWS services.
+The architecture includes data ingestion with AWS Lambda, ETL processing with AWS Glue, storage in Amazon S3, querying with AWS Athena, and visualization with Amazon QuickSight.

 ## Project Goals
 - **Data Ingestion**: Build a mechanism to ingest data from different sources.